 Equity and inclusion on our campus

-Equip is a scalable, effective, 3-part blended learning program specifically designed for education professionals in the United States
+Equip is a scalable, effective, hybrid learning program

 Equity, Identity, and Inclusive Pedagogy

 Much diversity training focuses solely on building awareness of difference.
 However, recognizing differences in identities is not enough to create inclusive environments that foster equity and belonging.

 Equip offers a hybrid learning training utilizing frameworks, knowledge and practical application to help administrators, staff, faculty, and students expand, grow and excel their skills and competencies.

 Equip has 3 customized versions available, with audience specific reflection and discussion questions, and communities of practice to apply the learning:

 - Core models and frameworks around navigating diversity.